mhaugrud/msumcspy/_sources/PythonTurtle/Glossary.rst

     loop variable
         A variable used as part of a for loop.
-It is assigned a different value on each iteration of the loop, and is used as part of the terminating condition of the loop, when it can no longer get a further value.
+It is assigned a different value on each iteration of the loop, and is used as part of the terminating condition of the loop, when it can no longer get another value.